2008–09 Cypriot Cup

 The 2008–09 Cypriot Cup was the 67th edition of the Cypriot Cup.
 A total of 28 clubs entered the competition.
+The tournament involved teams from the Cypriot First Division and lower divisions, with matches played over two legs in the early rounds.
 It began on 23 September 2008 with the first round and concluded on 16 May 2009 with the final which was held at GSP Stadium.
 APOP Kinyras won their 1st Cypriot Cup trophy after beating AEL 2–0 in the final.

 Format

 In the 2008–09 Cypriot Cup, participated all the teams of the Cypriot First Division and the Cypriot Second Division.
 Teams from the two lower divisions (Third and Fourth) competed in a separate cup competition.

 The competition consisted of five rounds.
 All rounds, except the final, were played in a two-legged format, each team playing a home and an away match against their opponent.
 The team which scored more goals on aggregate, was qualifying to the next round.
 If the two teams scored the same number of goals on aggregate, then the team which scored more goals away from home was advancing to the next round.

 If both teams had scored the same number of home and away goals, then extra time was following after the end of the second leg match.
 If during the extra thirty minutes both teams had managed to score, but they had scored the same number of goals, then the team who scored the away goals was advancing to the next round (i.e. the team which was playing away).
 If there weren't scored any goals during extra time, the qualifying team was determined by penalty shoot-out.

 The final was a single match.

 The cup winner secured a place in the 2009–10 UEFA Europa League.